DhavalParmar61/Speech-Information-Processing/DTW/Readme.md

-I have implimented code to find out Dynamic Time Warpping (DTW) distance between two utterances with type 2 and 3 contrain as given in book "Fundamentals of Speech Recognition" by Rabiner.
+I have implimented code to find out Dynamic Time Warpping (DTW) distance between two utterances with type 2 and 3 constrain as given in book "Fundamentals of Speech Recognition" by Rabiner.